Narekushia/BishopPGM/README.md

 What is this ?
 ------
-This is a Minecraft plugin which add features for [NotCardinalPGM](https://github.com/Alan736/NotCardinalPGM) (this work also with [CardinalPGM](https://github.com/twizmwazin/CardinalPGM) but you have to change the dependency name to `Cardinal` in the `plugin.yml` and change the dependency from `NotCardinalPGM` to `CardinalPGM`)
+This is a Minecraft plugin which add features for [NotCardinalPGM](https://github.com/Alan736/NotCardinalPGM) (this works also with [CardinalPGM](https://github.com/twizmwazin/CardinalPGM) but you have to change the dependency name to `Cardinal` in the `plugin.yml` and change the dependency from `NotCardinalPGM` to `CardinalPGM` in the `pom.xml`)

 Features
 ------

-1. Whitelist OCN team
+1. Whitelist OCN teams
 2. Compose a team with players from an OCN Team
 3. ...